Analyse a company’s financials — without being an accountant

 You want to look for:

-A company that has a history of consistent revenue growth for the last three to five years or more.
-Quite simply, you want to invest in a company that is able to grow and make more money with time.
+A company that has a history of consistent revenue growth for the last 3 to 5 years or more.
+The reason behind this is simple.
+You want to invest in a company that is able to grow and make more money over time.

 Consistent growth in net profit

-Net profit (or net income or earnings) is the amount of money a company retains after deducting total expenses and taxes from its revenue.
+Net profit (or net income or earnings) is the amount of money a company retains after deducting total expenses (i.e. costs of sales general expenses) and taxes from its revenue.

-Net profit is hugely important because a company might have large growing revenues, but still be unprofitable.
-This can happen if its costs are rising faster than its revenues, and hence its profit margins are shrinking.
+Net profit is important because a company can have large growing revenues but still be unprofitable.
+This can happen if its costs are rising faster than its revenues.

 You want to look for:

-A company that has a history of consistent earnings growth for the last three to five years or more.
-A company that has growing revenues and stable profit margins should have its net profit growing in tandem as well.
+A company that has a history of consistent earnings growth for the last 3 to 5 years or more.
+By definition, a company that has growing revenues and stable profit margins should have its net profit growing in tandem as well.

 High, consistent net profit margin

-Using the same example, if Company X’s revenue is $1 million and a net profit of $250,000, its net profit margin would be:
+Using the same example, if company X’s revenue is $1 million and net profit is $250,000, then its net profit margin would be:

 You want to look for: